 If people have questions about your product or service, make sure your support team is ready to respond in a helpful way.
 You might even keep a customer from churning if you work in a subscription-based business.
 These conversations on social media can also inform your product or service.
 Are people unhappy with a particular feature, or maybe a recent change to your service offering?
 Are they excited about a particular feature that they’re trying for the first time?
 Use this market intelligence to guide other teams in your organisation.

 Use social media monitoring to track links to your website on social media, engagement from campaigns, and check on the sentiment and performance of your marketing campaigns.
 By doing this, you’ll learn whether your campaign content is resonating with your audience.
 To make this easier to track, consider using a hashtag for your marketing campaign.
 This way, you’ll have an easy way to track the conversations and your audience will know where to find the conversation as well.
 Tracking links, created by appending UTM parameters to any links back to your website, can help you monitor exactly where traffic came from.
 In this example, we append a source, medium, and campaign, so we know exactly where traffic to academy.hubspot.com came from in our website analytics.

-For example: Base URL: academy.hubspot.com
+Base URL: academy.hubspot.com

 Example of URL using UTM parameters:

 Let's talk about how social monitoring can boost your recruiting efforts.
 The most important asset in your organization isn’t the website, and it’s not the building your office is in, or even the product or service you sell — it’s the people who bring all those things together into a growing business.
 Recruiting, therefore, may be the single most important activity your organization performs on a regular basis, and monitoring social media can help you recruit more diverse, talented, and remarkable employees for your team.

 Your HR or recruiting team can also use social monitoring to apply an inbound marketing approach to their recruiting efforts.